|Table of contents||Table of diagrams

 On this board, there are no corners or sides.
 The referenced page has a picture of a physical 19x19 board made this way.

-Torogo is a free Android app for playing toroidal go.
+Torogo is a free Android app for playing toroidal go - but the link is dead as of 2017-06-17.

 A common computer hack is to link the top with bottom, and left with right sides of a virtual board to make a torus.